 - Test Out The Home — If the contract is an option-to-purchase, you have the right to terminate your rental agreement at the end of the term.
 This means you can have a “test-run” with the house to see if it’s a home and neighbourhood that suits you.

-- Helps Build Credit – As the monthly payments are made, you can build a good payment history, which may positively affect your credit.
+- Helps Build Credit — As the monthly payments are made, you may be able to build a good payment history, which may positively affect your credit.

 - Helps Save For A Down Payment — The non-rent portion of the payments that you make goes toward the down payment on the home.
 If you can’t initially afford a down payment, you can add to it gradually.